flavsdotpy/python-contributions/read-write-csv/README.md

 # es-scrolling-query

-Snippets to read/write csv files from/to list of dictionaries
+Read/write csv files from/to list of dictionaries.

 ## Authors